Holly Matusovich, Ph.D.

 Dr. Matusovich’s research expertise includes using motivation and related frameworks to study student engagement in learning, student retention in engineering undergraduate programs, graduate programs and careers, and faculty teaching practices specifically associated with intersections of motivation, metacognition, and learning strategies.
 Her strengths include qualitative and mixed methods educational research study design and implementation.

 Dr. Holly Matusovich is a Professor in the Department of Engineering Education.
-She is currently the Assistant Department Head for Undergraduate Programs and former Assistant Department Head for Graduate Programs.
+She is also the Associate Dean for Graduate and Professional Studies.
 Dr. Matusovich is recognized for her research and practice related to graduate student mentoring.
 She won the Hokie Supervisor Spotlight Award in 2014, was nominated for a Graduate Advising Award in 2015, and won the 2018 Graduate Student Mentor Award for the College of Engineering.

 Dr. Matusovich has graduated 11 doctoral students since starting her research program in Spring 2009.
 Dr. Matusovich co-hosts the Dissertation Institute, a one-week workshop each summer funded by NSF, to help underrepresented students develop the skills and writing habits to complete doctorate degrees in engineering.

 Across all of her research avenues, Dr. Matusovich has been a PI/Co-PI on 12 funded research projects including the NSF CAREER Award, with her share of funding being nearly $2.3 million.
 She has co-authored 2 book chapters, 21 journal publications, and more than 70 conference papers.
 She has won several Virginia Tech awards, including a Dean’s Award for Outstanding New Faculty, and Outstanding Teacher Award, and a Faculty Fellow Award.